 The allowance for loan losses is a valuation allowance for probable incurred credit losses.
-Loan losses are charged against the allowance when management believes the uncollectibility of a loan balance is confirmed.
+Loan losses are charged against the allowance when management believes a loan is uncollectible.
 Subsequent recoveries, if any, are credited to the allowance.
-Management estimates the allowance balance required using past loan loss experience, the nature and volume of the portfolio, information about specific borrower situations and estimated collateral values, economic conditions, and other factors.
-Allocations of the allowance may be made for specific loans, but the entire allowance is available for any loan that, in management's judgment, should be charged off.
+Management estimates the required allowance balance using past loan loss experience, the nature and volume of the portfolio, information about specific borrower situations, estimated collateral values, economic conditions, and various other related factors.
+Allocations of the allowance may be made for specific loans, but the entire allowance is available for any loan that, in management's judgment, should be charged-off.
 Amounts are charged-off when available information confirms that specific loans or portions thereof, are uncollectible.
 This methodology for determining charge-offs is consistently applied to each segment.

 The Bank determines a separate allowance for each portfolio segment.
 The allowance consists of specific and general reserves.
 Specific reserves relate to loans that are individually classified as impaired.
 A loan is impaired when, based on current information and events, it is probable that the Bank will be unable to collect all amounts due according to the contractual terms of the loan agreement.
-Factors considered in determining impairment include payment status, collateral value, and the probability of collecting all amounts when due.
+Factors considered in determining impairment include: payment status, collateral value, and the probability of collecting all amounts when due.
 Measurement of impairment is based on the expected future cash flows of an impaired loan, which are to be discounted at the loan's effective interest rate, or measured by reference to an observable market value, if one exists, or the fair value of the collateral for a collateral-dependent loan.
-The Bank selects the measurement method on a loan-by-loan basis except that collateral-dependent loans for which foreclosure is probable are measured at the fair value of the collateral.
+The Bank selects the measurement method on a loan-by-loan basis.
+Collateral-dependent loans for which foreclosure is probable are measured at the fair value of the collateral.